NovelToon NovelToon

 The threads are just the beginning.
 Watch for the Weaver in gray.
 He's been watching you since the storm.

 Leo didn't bother responding.
 He let the phone fall onto the countertop and gripped the edges of the sink until his knuckles turned white.
 The whispers in his head were louder now, overlapping voices that didn't belong to him.
-Some he recognized—Katie Chen's laugh, Mr. Peterson's morning announcements from two weeks ago, Jessica Winters humming that song she always did when solving equations.
+Some he recognized—Katie Chen's laugh, Professor Peterson's lecture from two weeks ago, Jessica Winters humming that song she always did when solving equations.

-Leo's gaze drifted to the shadows around her.
-They moved wrong, curling toward her body in thin tendrils before recoiling, as if afraid to touch her.
+His gaze drifted to the shadows around the room.
+They moved wrong, curling toward the center in thin tendrils before recoiling, as if afraid to touch something invisible.
 Or as if they'd already taken what they needed.

-"Blueberries or chocolate chips?" she asked, her voice light and casual.
-She turned to him, smiling.
+"Blueberries or chocolate chips?" a voice asked, light and casual.

-For a moment, her face wasn't her face.
+For a moment, Javi's face wasn't his face.

 It flickered, replaced by a swirling void of shadows.
 Endless and deep, it pulled at Leo, whispering promises he couldn't understand.
 His stomach churned, bile rising in his throat.
 In that void, he saw faces—dozens of them, pressed against some invisible barrier like insects in amber.

-He blinked, and she was his mom again.
+He blinked, and it was just Javi again.

 "Blueberries," Leo said, his voice barely above a whisper.
 Like yesterday.
 Like always.

 Sliding into his usual seat, he stared at the syrup pooling on his plate.
 The amber liquid moved against gravity, forming patterns that looked almost like letters.
-Across the table, his dad lowered the tablet he'd been scrolling through.
-His salt-and-pepper hair was sticking up in every direction, and his face was unusually pale.
+Across the table, Javi was scrolling through his phone.
+His usually vibrant face was unusually pale.
 A thin thread wrapped around his wrist, pulsing in time with his heartbeat.

-"Christ on a bicycle," his dad muttered, the words cutting the silence.
+"Christ on a bicycle," Javi muttered, the words cutting the silence.
 "That's the third one this week."

 Leo looked up sharply.
 "Third what?"

-"Jessica Winters," his dad said, his voice heavy.
+"Jessica Winters," Javi said, his voice heavy.
 "She's gone.
-Vanished last night."
+Vanished last night.
+Campus security found her backpack in the computer lab, but she was just... gone."

 Jessica Winters.
-The girl from AP Physics who wore rainbow shoelaces and doodled galaxies in the margins of her notebook.
+The girl from Advanced Calculus who wore rainbow shoelaces and doodled galaxies in the margins of her notebook.
 Who'd looked right at Leo yesterday and mouthed something that might have been "help" or "run" before the threads pulled her attention back to her equations.

 The fork slipped from Leo's fingers, clattering against the plate.
 In the sound, he heard screaming.

-"They'll find her," his mom said, her tone too bright, too forced.
-A thread slithered from her sleeve, reaching toward Leo's plate.
+"They'll find her," Javi said, his tone too bright, too forced.
+A thread slithered from his sleeve, reaching toward Leo's plate.

 "They won't," Leo said quietly.
-"Just like they won't find Katie, or Mr. Peterson, or any of the others."
+"Just like they won't find Katie, or Professor Peterson, or any of the others."

-His parents turned toward him.
-His mom's face tightened in concern, though her expression took too long to change, like a video buffering.
-His dad's expression darkened, suspicion flickering in his eyes.
+Javi turned toward him.
+His face tightened in concern, though his expression took too long to change, like a video buffering.
 The thread around his wrist pulsed faster.

-"What do you mean, Leo?" his dad asked, his voice sharper than before.
+"What do you mean, Leo?"
+Javi asked, his voice sharper than before.
 "What others?"

 Leo opened his mouth, but no words came out.
 How could he explain it?
 The threads took her.
 They're taking all of them.
 They're taking you too, piece by piece, memory by memory.

 "Nothing," he mumbled, pushing his plate away.
-"Never mind."
+"Never mind.
+I'm late for class."

-The world outside looked normal at first glance.
+The campus outside looked normal at first glance.

-Mrs. Henderson shuffled down the sidewalk with her pug, Meatball, waddling along behind her.
-Except Meatball had died last spring—Leo had helped bury him in the backyard.
-The garbage truck roared past, Kenny behind the wheel like he'd been for as long as Leo could remember, even though Kenny's daughter had posted about his retirement party on Facebook months ago.
+Dr. Henderson shuffled across the quad with her service dog, Meatball, trotting along behind her.
+Except Meatball had died last spring—Leo had attended the memorial the department had held.
+The campus shuttle roared past, Kenny behind the wheel like he'd been for as long as Leo could remember, even though Kenny's retirement party had been all over the university's social media months ago.

 Everything seemed ordinary.